FOREX-U.S. dollar gains, risk appetite bolsters Aussie dollar

 By Anirban Nag

-LONDON, March 3 The currency market's risk appetite remained strong on Thursday, with the Australian dollar reaching a three-month high and the safe-haven yen ceding ground to the U.S. dollar and the euro.
+LONDON, March 3 The currency market's risk appetite remained strong on Thursday, with the Australian dollar reaching a two-month high and the safe-haven yen ceding ground to the U.S. dollar and the euro.

 The focus will be on the U.S. non-manufacturing ISM report, with investors eyeing the employment component for clues about Friday's non-farm payrolls report.
 A solid report on Friday could bolster expectations that the Federal Reserve remains on track to raise interest rates this year and boost the dollar.